The Unionist, Unified:

 The Unionist was a short-run newspaper, established by Samuel J. May and Arthur Tappan in 1833, and edited by Charles C. Burleigh and William H. Burleigh from 1833 to 1834.
 Based in Brooklyn, Connecticut (Windham County) it was intended to be a local voice in support of Abolitionism, Prudence Crandall, and the Canterbury Female Academy for Black Women.
 It started publication in the summer of 1833, in time for the first trial of Crandall under Connecticut's infamous Black Law.
 The Unionist was the first Abolitionist newspaper in Connecticut.

 Unfortunately, at this time no full run of this newspaper has been uncovered.
 However, there are five complete issues, and numerous reprints of Unionist material from other newspapers of the day.
-This website will, for the first time, bring together all extant material from The Unionist.
-This website will also feature an extensive content analysis of The Unionist.
+Together with Nick Szyldowski, there is now a full Digital Humanities project called The Unionist Unified, and the reader is recommended to go to that site!
 All original material here is © Jennifer Rycenga, 2022-2023.

 1856 Map of Windham County, Connecticut, showing town boundaries.
 Gerrish, E. P., Eaton, W. C., Osborn, H. C. & Woodford, E. M. (1856) Map of Windham County, Connecticut.
 [S.l] [Map] Retrieved from the Library of Congress, https://www.loc.gov/item/2001620487/.